gviga/geomfum/README.rst

 Acknowledgement
 ---------------
-We thank the geometry processing and functional maps community for their foundational research and ongoing contributions that inspired this work.
+We thank the geometry processing and functional maps community for their foundational research and ongoing contributions that inspired this work, particularly open-source libraries on functional maps such as pyFM (RobinMagnet), FMNet (pvnieo), and Unsupervised-Learning-of-Robust-Spectral-Shape-Matching (dongliangcao), which provided valuable implementations and examples.
 This work was partially supported by the European Union (Next Generation EU), MUR (REGAINS), NVIDIA Academic Hardware Grant, and the NSF (MRSEC and CAREER awards).

 **Have FuM!**